marcopaglio/installation-guides/README.md

 java -version
 ```
 If something like `openjdk version "xx"` appears, where `xx` is a number, then you already have Java installed.<br>
-Instead, if `java` is not recognize as command or the major version `xx` is not the desired one, then:
+Instead, if `java` is not recognized as command or the major version `xx` is not the desired one, then:
 - Download the Java binary zip file from [Oracle](https://www.oracle.com/java/technologies/downloads/archive/) or [OpenJDK](https://jdk.java.net/archive/) archives.
 - Extract the archive (let's call it `<ARCHIVE_NAME>`) in `C:\Program Files\Java`.